DeltaF1/3ds-ipc-tools/Readme.md

 }
 ```

 The next 8 words are the "translate" params.
 These parameters are used to transfer larger or more complicated pieces of data between processes.
-Each paramter consists of a header followed by some number of data words afterwards.
+Each parameter consists of a header followed by some number of data words afterwards.
 To encapsulate these parameters we construct a `TranslateParams` struct.

 ```rust,ignore
 let mut translate_params = TranslateParams::new();